Berkeley Science Books

 The Two-Body Problem

-Given that the preceeding that was the simplified version of the problem, some hesitation in proceeding to the unsimplified version is understandable.
+Given that the preceeding was the simplified version of the problem, some trepidation in proceeding to the unsimplified version is understandable.
 However, not to fear, all the work has been done.

 In reality, both the objects move.
 However, if no 'outside' forces are acting on the objects, their center of mass will be non-accelerating.
 We can use the center mass as the origin of the coordinates for the problem.
 Given these coordinates, a line from one object to the other will always pass through the origin.